 Convert a GeoTIFF to DEM

-So one way I utilise GIS software is a very simple one: Sometimes I want to create a 3D model of something, let's say an acient building.
-This building is of course part of a wider landscape.
-Naturally, I would like to put the reconstruction of the building in its natural environment.
-Maybe the building was sitting on top of a mountain or deep in a valley.
-This might be important for the overall image I create.
-GeoTIFFs can help here, but Cinema 4D ist not capable of reading them directly.
-Additionally, they do not inlcude satellite data, that is needed for texturing.
+So one way I use GIS software is very simple: Sometimes I want to create a 3D model of something, let's say an ancient building.
+This building is, of course, part of a larger landscape.
+Of course I want to place the reconstruction of the building in its natural environment.
+Maybe the building was on top of a mountain or deep in a valley.
+This may be important to the overall image I am creating.
+GeoTIFFs can help here, but Cinema 4D is not able to read them directly.
+Also, they do not contain the satellite data needed for texturing.

 Get a GeoTIFF

 So the first step would be to get a GeoTIFF.
-You can get them anywhere, but to have a start, just head over to this website, where they offer free GeoTIFFs from Italy.
-Click on one of the squares and you download a ZIP.
-When finished downloading, unzip the archive.
-Inside, you will find a single TIF file.
+You can get them anywhere, but to get started just go to this website where they offer free GeoTIFFs from Italy.
+Click on one of the squares to download a ZIP.
+When the download is complete, unzip the archive.
+Inside you will find a single TIF file.
 This is your GeoTIFF!

 Startup QGIS and install packages

-So the first step is to start QGIS and install some additonal packages that we will need.
-Maybe you already have them installed, but if your installation is fresh like mine, you haven't.
+So the first step is to start QGIS and install some additional packages that we will need.
+You may already have them installed, but if your installation is fresh like mine, you don't.
 Go to Plugins/Manage and Install Plugins....
-In the search bar, search for HCMGIS.
+Search for HCMGIS in the search bar.
 Click on it in the results list and hit Install Plugin.
-Done, you have now an additional menu option called HCMGIS.
+Done, you now have an additional menu item called HCMGIS.

-Start a new project by clicking on the empty page in the buttons bar on top, by hitting CTRL+N or going through the menu to Project/New.
-You have now a big emtpy Main Window and a Browser as well as a Layers list on the left.
+Start a new project by clicking on the empty page in the button bar at the top, by pressing CTRL+N or by going through the menu to Project/New.
+You will now have a large Main Window and a Browser as well as a Layers list on the left.
 Drag and drop your GeoTIFF into the Layers list.

-If you look around the GUI, you'll notice that there is a lot of stuff going on.
-It is overwhelming, but we will focus only on these things that we need.
-So follow everything step-by-step and you will be fine.
+As you look around the GUI, you'll notice that there's a lot going on.
+It is overwhelming, but we are only going to focus on the things we need.
+So follow everything step by step and you will be fine.
 So far, you should have managed to open the software and load our GeoTIFF into the main window.
 That is a good start!

 Add a terrain map and layout

 With the plugin installed and GeoTiff loaded, we can add some free satellite data.
 Go to the menu under HCMGIS/Basemaps/Esri Imagery and you will see satellite data overlaying our GeoTIFF.
-What is great though is, that it automatically picks out the right satellite data, so it fits perfectly.
+The great thing is that it automatically picks out the right satellite data so that it fits perfectly.

-So let's say you want to have a special area of the GeoTIFF as DEM and the same area as a texture from the satellite data.
-With these two images, you can easily build a textured terrain model in Cinema 4D.
-To do so, we first create a new print layout under Project/New Print Layout....
-Enter a unique name that makes sense.
-On the left toolbar, search for a button called Add Map.
-You can now draw a rectangle onto the paper, depending on how big you want it to be.
+So let's say you want to have a particular area of the GeoTIFF as a DEM and the same area as a texture from the satellite data.
+With these two images you can easily create a textured terrain model in Cinema 4D.
+First create a new print layout under Project/New Print Layout....
+Give it a meaningful and unique name.
+On the left toolbar look for a button called Add Map.
+Now you can draw a rectangle on the paper, depending on how big you want it to be.

-You can still change the zoom and area by clicking on the button Move Item Content.
+You can still change the zoom and area by clicking on the Move Item Content button.
 Now you can move the map by dragging or zoom with the mouse wheel.
 Be patient though, because QGIS always needs some time to reload the map.
-If you zoom in too far, you only see water.
+If you zoom in too much you will only see water.

-The print layout is actually not for creating textures, but for creating... well print layouts.
-If you created a map for example, you can create different print layouts in various scales or with differing layers, legends, and so on.
-It is really a great tool.
-As soon as you input new data, the layout will just output that as well.
-We can adapt the output however as we like, so for example change the size and resolution.
+The print layout is actually not for creating textures, but for creating... well, print layouts.
+For example, if you have created a map, you can create different print layouts at different scales or with different layers, legends and so on.
+It really is a great tool.
+As soon as you input new data, the layout just outputs that.
+We can adjust the output as we like, changing the size and resolution for example.

-What you can also do is to adapt the dimensions of the image, because sometimes you want the images to be square.
-If you right-click on the paper and select Page Properties you can adjust the dimensions of the paper to make it square.
-With the left-pane buttons Select/Move Item and Move Item Content you can again adapt the area within your square and make the map fit exactly on the print layout.
+What you can also do is adjust the dimensions of the image, because sometimes you want the images to be square.
+By right-clicking on the paper and selecting Page Properties you can adjust the dimensions of the paper to make it square.
+Using the left pane buttons Select/Move Item and Move Item Content you can again adjust the area within your square to make the map fit exactly on the print layout.

 In 3D modelling we often use square textures.
-This isn't necessary for Cinema 4D per se, but for many other software.
-For example game engines like to use square textures.
-We therefore will also create square textures from the start, although Cinema 4D also allows rectangular textures.
+This isn't necessary for Cinema 4D per se, but it is for a lot of other software.
+For example, game engines like to use square textures.
+So we will create square textures from the start, even though Cinema 4D also allows rectangular textures.

 Saving and exporting

-Now it is time to save your project and give it a proper name.
-After you have done that, you can then Export as Image... in the print layout window.
-The software asks you about the resolution.
-Enter a number that feels comfortable to you, I chose 4000x4000 pixels.
-Hit Save.
-You have now sucessuflly exported the satellite image.
-Now, we also want the DEM in the same dimensions, right?
+Now it is time to save your project and give it an appropriate name.
+Once you have done this, you can select Export as Image... in the Print Layout window.
+The software will ask you for the resolution.
+Enter a number you feel comfortable with, I chose 4000x4000 pixels.
+Press Save.
+You have now successfully exported the satellite image.
+Now we want the DEM in the same dimensions, right?

-Change back to the QGIS main window and have a look at your Layers tab.
-You'll see the GeoTIFF as well as the Esri Imagery.
-Besides Esri Imagery, you can uncheck the little checkmark.
-When you switch back to your print layout window, you don't see a change.
-But at the top toolbar, you'll find a Refresh View button.
-If you click this, you'll see only the GeoTIFF.
+Go back to the main QGIS window and look at your Layers tab.
+You'll see both the GeoTIFF and the Esri imagery.
+Next to Esri Imagery you can uncheck the little box.
+When you return to your print layout window, you won't see any changes.
+But at the top of the toolbar you'll find a Refresh View button.
+If you click it, you'll see only the GeoTIFF.

 Additional Info: If you think the greyscale could use more contrast, you can adjust this.
-Double-click on the gray band in the Layers tab in the main window.
-In the open dialogue, have a look at the Min and Max values beneath Color Gradient.
-If you adjust the max value (make it smaller) you might get more contrast.
-Just make sure nothing is pure white in the result.
-Check by hitting the Apply button.
-To see the change in the print layout, hit the Refresh button again.
+Double-click on the grey band in the Layers tab in the main window.
+In the dialogue that opens, look at the Min and Max values under Gradient.
+If you adjust the max value (make it smaller), you may get more contrast.
+Just make sure that nothing is pure white in the result.
+Check this by pressing the Apply button.
+To see the change in the print layout, press the Refresh button again.

-You can now export the DEM again as before as an image and you have the same dimensions as the satellite image before.
-Make sure to use the same dimensions.
-Now, one last question might be, what size your patch of images actually is, because if you want to rebuild this in Cinema4D, you need to know the extensions in meters.
+You can now export the DEM as an image as before and you will have the same dimensions as the satellite image.
+Make sure you use the same dimensions.
+One last question might be, what size your image patch actually is, because if you want to rebuild it in Cinema4D, you need to know the extensions in metres.
 If you right-click on the image in the print layout, you can select Item Properties.
-There you find the group Extends.
+There you will find the group Extensions.

-These numbers seem to be very random, but they aren't.
-They represent the coordinates of the sides of your print layout in meteres.
-There is a Y max and Y min.
-If you substract min from max, you got the height in meters.
-If you do the same with the X-values, you will get the width in meters:
+These numbers look very random, but they aren't.
+They represent the coordinates of the sides of your layout in metres.
+There is a Y max and a Y min.
+If you subtract min from max, you get the height in metres.
+If you do the same with the X values, you will get the width in metres:

 Y max - Y min = Height in m